Mike Matheson: Pittsburgh Penguins (2020–2022)

 On September 24, 2020, Matheson was traded by the Panthers to the Pittsburgh Penguins, along with Colton Sceviour, in exchange for Patric Hörnqvist.
-During the course of the 2021–22 season, he would post then career-highs in both goals (11) and points (31), while his five game-winning goals (GWG) ranked second in Penguins franchise history for most by a defenseman in a single campaign.
+During the course of the 2021–22 season, he would post then career-highs in both goals (11) and points (31), while his five game-winning goals (GWG) ranked second in Penguins franchise history for most by a defenceman in a single campaign.

 Montreal Canadiens (2022–present)

 On July 16, 2022, Matheson, along with a 2023 fourth-round draft pick, was traded to the Montreal Canadiens in exchange for Jeff Petry and Ryan Poehling.
 The trade reunited Matheson with his former agent Kent Hughes, who had become general manager of the Canadiens in January 2022.
 Expected to become the team's top defenceman, Matheson was considered to have performed strongly in the preseason games lead up to the 2022–23 season, but developed an abdominal muscle strain while participating in a Kraft Hockeyville exhibition game.
 It was subsequently announced that he would be sidelined for the first eight weeks of the season.
 He made his franchise debut on November 19, registering a goal and an assist in a 5–4 shootout win over the Philadelphia Flyers.
 Despite missing significant playing time over the course of the campaign, Matheson received recognition as the team's annual recipient of the Jean Béliveau Trophy, awarded to the player who exemplifies leadership qualities within the community.

 In advance of the 2023–24 season, with the departure of fellow blueliner Joel Edmundson to the Washington Capitals, Matheson was named as an alternate captain of the Canadiens organization.
 He then reached a series of career milestones over the course of the campaign.
 On December 30, 2023, he skated in his 500th career NHL game in a 4–1 loss to the Florida Panthers whereas he recorded his 200th career NHL point on January 11 versus the San Jose Sharks.
 During the course of the 2024–25 season, Matheson played in his 600th career NHL game on February 8, 2025.

+Entering the 2025–26 season as an impending unrestricted free agent, Matheson agreed to a five-year, $30 million contract extension with the Canadiens on November 28, 2025.